Debby bringing heavy rain, flooding and possible tornadoes northeast into the weekend

 About 100 miles (161 kilometers) south of Lucama, deputies in Bladenboro posted photos of a patrol car damaged by a fallen tree, as well as roads that had been washed out.

-Townspeople had helped fill sandbags Wednesday before up to 3 feet (91 centimeters) of floodwaters backed into the downtown overnight.
+Townspeople had helped fill sandbags Wednesday before up to 3 feet of floodwaters backed into the downtown overnight.

 Forrest Lennon, the owner of Diamond Dave’s Grill in Bladenboro, was counting his blessings even though 5 inches (13 centimeters) of floodwater made its way into the restaurant.
 He and his wife have owned the place since September.
 The previous owner said 3 feet of water inundated the building during the last two serious hurricanes, Matthew and Florence.